kstoreyf/emu-fight/README.md

 ### Contributing
 Are you interested in comparing your machine learning method?
 Or adding a new dataset to emulate?
 Feel free to submit a pull request!

-Here,you have some instructions for how to add a new machine learning method.
+Here, you have some instructions for you on how to add a new machine learning method.

-Steps
 1) Add your method in the emulator.py file.
-Go the function train in the emulator class and add
+Go the function train in the emulator class.
+Add a keyword and a training fucntion name as the example below.
 >     def train(self, regressor_name, scale=True, **kwargs):
+        if regressor_name == "RF":
+            train_func = self.train_random_forest_regressor

 2) Add a train function